 Before actual use of relays, it is advised to switch the load several times with the contacts.
 The contacts will both be electrically and mechanically cleaned due to the positive wiping action.
-Sometimes a contact can build up increased contact resistance ($\leq 15 \text{ m}\Omega$ when new).
+Sometimes a contact can build up increased contact resistance (\leq 15 m Ω when new).
 When using silver contacts one can clean the contact by switching a contact load a few times using >24 VDC & ~ 2A.
 Increased contact resistance is not always problematic, as it depends on circuit conditions.
 In general a contact resistance of 1 Ω is no problem, consult Mors Smitt for more information.

-Condensation in the relay is possible when the coil is energised (warm) and the outside, environmental temperature is cold.
+Condensation inside the relay housing can occur when it moves from a warm (and humid) environment to a colder environment.
 This is a normal phenomenon and will not affect the function of the relay.
 Materials in the relay have no hygroscopic properties.